Morgan County Vehicle Impound Guide

 Facing DUI charges can strain your finances.
 If you're struggling to afford the impound fees, consider these options:

-- Borrow from family/friends: See if you can borrow money from loved ones to cover the fees.
+- Contact a family member or friend to help cover costs: See if you can borrow money from loved ones to cover the fees.

-- Payment plans (some lots offer this): Inquire with the impound lot to see if they offer payment plans.
+- Ask the impound lot if a payment plan is available: Inquire with Digby's Towing to see if they offer payment plans.
 Some lots may be willing to work with you.

 After Retrieval